ZachCharlick/pose_tracker/readme.md

-# Pose Tracker — Invariant EKF for Robust 3D Forearm Tracking
+# Pose Tracker — SE(3) Invariant EKF for Robust 3D Forearm Tracking

-A ROS 2 pipeline that fuses a MediaPipe-based vision measurement with IMU data through a **Right-Invariant Extended Kalman Filter (RI-EKF) on SE₂(3)** to produce a robust 3D forearm pose estimate that degrades gracefully under camera occlusion, blackout, or lens degradation.
+A ROS 2 pipeline that fuses a MediaPipe-based vision measurement with IMU data through an **Invariant Extended Kalman Filter (InEKF) on SE(3)**: **gyro-only** propagation on the group plus a **left-invariant** vision correction with adjoint-weighted measurement noise.
+The result is a robust 3D forearm pose estimate that degrades gracefully under camera occlusion, blackout, or lens degradation.

 > Final project for **ROB 530: Mobile Robotics** (University of Michigan).
-The core motivation for choosing an InEKF over a standard EKF is that the InEKF's error dynamics on the Lie group SE₂(3) are state-independent, which gives better consistency and recovery behavior during extended periods of measurement dropout.
+The core motivation for choosing an InEKF over a standard EKF is that the state and covariance live on **SE(3)** and **𝔰𝔢(3)** rather than in a Euclidean parameterization of pose, which keeps uncertainty geometrically meaningful and recovery well-behaved during extended periods of vision dropout while the filter runs **IMU-only** (orientation from the gyro; accelerometer is not used for translation in prediction).

 ---